 If you learn that your CRP score is more than 1, please don’t panic.
 Inflammation can be reduced with natural remedies that we’ll look at shortly.
 But first, it’s important to identify the problem and determine where it’s located.

 If heart disease is suspected, the next step is the hsCRP test, or high-sensitivity CRP.
 Also known as cCRP, with the “c” standing for cardiac, this test measures even small concentrations of C-reactive protein.

-You may find that your insurance company won’t pick up the tab for an hsCRP test, which could cost several hundred dollars.
-I realize that’s not inexpensive, but it can provide additional guidance you may consider worth it.
+Note, your insurance company may not want to pick up the tab for an hsCRP test—it could cost several hundred dollars.
+While this test is not inexpensive, it can provide additional guidance you may find valuable for heart health and more.